comit/sonoff-bridge/Upload.md

 2. Load the Sonoff-Tasmota base folder in [PlatformIO](https://github.com/platformio)
 3. Connect the Sonoff module in Flash Mode (see [Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) section and device specific articles)
 4. Select a firmware variant to flash onto your module by uncommenting one of the `env_default` lines in [platformio.ini](https://github.com/arendst/Sonoff-Tasmota/blob/master/platformio.ini), see below for variant details
+5. Open user_config.h and configure your WiFi settings and optionally your MQTT, Syslog, WebServer, NTP, etc. settings
-5. Select "Upload" from the menu to flash the firmware
+6. Select "Upload" from the menu to flash the firmware
-6. After successful transfer of the firmware disconnect the module
+7. After successful transfer of the firmware disconnect the module

 Continue at ["First Steps"](https://github.com/arendst/Sonoff-Tasmota/wiki/Initial-Configuration) and be sure to check out the instructions to [connect additional sensors](https://github.com/arendst/Sonoff-Tasmota/wiki/Sensor-Configuration).